Divorce And Mortgage | Divorce Mortgage Options for 2025

 Talk to a lender about your divorce and mortgage options.
 Start here

 Equity is also important when selling.
-It typically costs between 7% to 10% of your home’s value to sell.
+It typically costs between 7% to 10% of the value of your home to sell.
 This total consists of agent fees, taxes, title insurance, and other closing costs.

 Risk to future home loan eligibility